notreux/UpsideEngine/docs/tutorials/plugin-guide/SpriteEditor.md

 <link rel="stylesheet" href="../../stylesheet/plugin_guide.css">

-In this page, you will learn an essential tool to create characters.
+On this page, you will learn an essential tool to create characters.

 ![](../../assets/upsideenginebar.png)